stats285/stats285.github.io/elasticluster_tutorial/elasticlusterjob-tutorial.md

 - Press continue
 - Set up your personal name, your server's name (machine name), your username on that machine, and the password for your username
 - Check "Install OpenSSH server", do not import SSH identity
+- Do not install any Featured Snaps (if prompted)

 Afterwards, the Ubuntu installation should complete in 5-10 minutes.
 Then choose "Reboot" and press enter.